Name:

 Distinguishing Characteristics:

-Tracking the evolutionary relationships of the various subspecies of the modern lion (Panthera leo) can be a tricky affair.
+Tracking the evolutionary relationships of the various subspecies of modern lion (Panthera leo) can be a tricky affair.
 As far as paleontologists can tell, the Barbary Lion (Panthera leo leo) evolved from a population of European Lions (Panthera leo europaea), which themselves descended from Asiatic Lions (Panthera leo persica), which are still extant, albeit in dwindling numbers, in modern-day India.
-Whatever its ultimate heritage, the Barbary Lion shares one dubious honor with most lion subspecies, having been wiped off the face of the earth by human encroachment.
+Whatever its ultimate heritage, the Barbary Lion shares one dubious honor with most lion subspecies, having been wiped off the face of the earth by human encroachment and the dwindling of its once-expansive habitat.